 Do they lie?
 Yes.
 They lie.

 And they take refuge in another "diabolical" system, that of carbon offsets.
 Instead of reducing emissions, they plant trees or protect forests.
-Ending up giving credits to forests that would never have been cut down anyway, or that then burn from fires.
+Ending up giving credits to forests that would never have been cut down anyway, or which then burn in fires.
 Truth, clarity, stop compensations.

 Much has been said about the shortcomings of the big media in covering climate change.
 It is too often treated as an environmental issue rather than a rapidly evolving planetary catastrophe.
 Or, simply, we don't talk about it anymore.

-Taken by problems (of course, serious) of "short and medium term", the media have normalized the catastrophe of the world we are sitting on.
-For everyone, climate change is simply "no longer pulling".
-Turn the apocalypse into a disconsolate eve?
-They are doing well.
+Caught up in (of course, serious) "short and medium-term" problems, the media have normalized the catastrophe of the world we are sitting on.
+For everyone, climate change simply "no longer works".
+Transform the apocalypse into a desolate eve?
+They're doing it well.

 It is time for journalists to prepare for a much bigger conflict.
-The climate battle is rapidly evolving into the center of a broader media-led culture war, where science and evidence are irrelevant to adversaries.
-The next step, whether we like it or not, will be to make the climate talk "obnoxious".
+The climate battle is rapidly evolving into the center of a broader media-led culture war, in which science and evidence are irrelevant to opponents.
+The next phase, whether we like it or not, will be to make the climate conversation "unpleasant".

-Demonizing it, as if it were any "censor" cultural lever, equating it with cancel culture.
+Demonize it, as if it were any "censorship" cultural lever, equate it with cancel culture.
 And this is the most terrible thing at the moment.
-After 100 years of warnings and 40 years of data, we now know exactly what's going on, and we know exactly what's going to happen.
+After 100 years of warnings and 40 years of data, we now know exactly what happens, and we know exactly what will happen.